 The best cap is the 14 056 metal-insert body cap, which shipped in red and white boxes in its day.

 See my LEICA M3 Buyer's Guide for a guide to the various versions of the LEICA M3.

 1960 Lens Line for the LEICA M3. enlarge.

 1965 Lens Line for the LEICA M3. enlarge.

 The LEICA M3 works great with all LEICA-M lenses, 1954-present.
 This most emphatically means that modern wonders, like the 50mm f/0.95 NOCTILUX-M, all 135mm lenses at full aperture, and the LEICA SUMMILUX-M 21mm f/1.4 ASPH all work great, as well as does every classic LEICA lens.

 All LEICA screw-mount (M39) lenses, 1933-present, also work flawlessly, with an adapter.
 With these adapters, the framelines automatically set themselves, and focus works perfectly, too.

-Every LEICA lens works flawlessly on the LEICA M3, unlike Leica's lesser, newer cameras like the M9, whose design flaws prevent proper operation with some of Leica's greatest lenses like the 50mm SUMMICRON with near-focusing range.
+Every LEICA lens works flawlessly on the LEICA M3, unlike LEICA's lesser, newer cameras like the M typ 240, whose design flaws prevent proper operation with some of LEICA's greatest lenses like the 50mm SUMMICRON with near-focusing range.